Discover Scholarships for Hawaii

 Scholarships for Hawaii help students say hello to free funding for colleges in the “Aloha State.”
 Floating in the Pacific Island as a volcanic archipelago, Hawaii is America’s 40th most populous state with 1.43 million inhabitants.
 Young adults are attracted by Hawaii’s tropical climate, 750 miles of pristine coastline, and beautiful natural landscapes like Haleakala National Park.
 Since receiving statehood in 1959, Hawaii has also grown a diverse higher education landscape with 16 colleges.
+There are at least six public schools in Hawaii that offer online degree programs, the largest of which is University of Hawaii at Manoa, offering 25 — the most in the state.
+Hawaii Community College is the second-largest public provider at 22 online degrees.
 Scholars could island-hop to Hawaii Pacific University, Brigham Young University, University of Hawaii at Hilo, Leeward Community College, and more.
 In fact, the U.S. News honored UH-Manoa as the 89th best public university nationwide.
 Dive into post-secondary education with less financial fear with these 15 Hawaiian scholarships.

 1. The Gromet Foundation Scholarships

 Started in 1990, the Gromet Foundation offers one of Hawaii’s largest scholarships worth $20,000 over four years of undergraduate education.
 It’s intended for financially disadvantaged students who are pursuing their first bachelor’s degree on the mainland.
 Applications are only accessed from Hawaii high school counselors who must sign the packet before October 28th.
 Attaching a transcript, SAT/ACT score, tax return, and essay response is also required.

 • Be U.S. citizens or resident aliens in the State of Hawaii